AbhiRehal/GithubCLITool/README.md

 # Running the programme

 This programme is run from the terminal by executing the command **python3 multitudesCLI.py** (macOS) or **python multitudesCLI.py** (Windows).
 When running on Windows, make sure you navigate to the correct directory before exectuing the command to start the programme.
-When the programme begins, the terminal will be cleared and you will be met with the following screen:
+When the programme begins, the terminal will be cleared and you will be met with the [following screen](https://github.com/AbhiRehal/GithubCLITool/blob/main/READMEImages/p1.PNG).